Eastern Passage, Nova Scotia: Demographics

 Although there is not any recent information that regards population from the 2016 census, or 2021 census, there is information from the 2011 census that records 11,738 people lived within the boundaries of Eastern Passage.
 In 2011, the population density of the community was 855 people per km2.

-Services

-Water

-While much of the community is serviced by municipal water, areas on the outer edges of the community require the use of well water and septic systems.

-Telecommunications

-All of Eastern Passage is served by Aliant (Telephone and DSL Broadband) and Eastlink (Telephone, Cable Internet access, Cable TV).
-The area has cellular coverage for both GSM (Rogers/Fido) and CDMA (Telus/Aliant).

-Health and fitness

-The Tallahassee Recreation Centre periodically offers fitness programs and includes a fitness centre for drop-in use.
-Outdoor fitness equipment is also available in the adjacent park.

 Public transportation

 Eastern Passage is served by Halifax Transit routes 6B and 6C, which link the community to the Woodside Ferry Terminal as well as the Bridge Terminal in Dartmouth.